Functional Analysis for RNA-seq

 Running clusterProfiler

-To run clusterProfiler GO over-representation analysis, we will change our gene names into Ensembl IDs, since the tool works a bit easier with the Ensembl IDs.
-Then load the following libraries:
+To run clusterProfiler GO over-representation analysis, we wil use the Ensembl IDs, instead of the gene names, since the tool works a bit easier with the Ensembl IDs.

 # Load libraries